 - speaking with experts in and out of education

 - studying academic and non-academic texts such as peer-reviewed journals and blogs

 - news and books that highlight innovation in education.

 PHASE 2: SHORTLIST

 Before Phase 3 starts, the shortlisted innovations are notified that they will be under review.
 Innovation teams are given an opportunity to provide any additional material that could help the reviewers to evaluate their impact and scalability in their context.
-These materials could include inhouse and independent research and impact reports, articles, videos and other material not normally accessible or posted online.
-The HundrED Research Team review and prepare all materials for accuracy while making sure there is sufficient information for outside experts to make an informed evaluation of the innovation in the next phase.
+These materials could include in-house and independent research and impact reports, articles, videos, and other material not normally accessible or posted online.
+The HundrED Research Team review and prepares all materials for accuracy while making sure there is sufficient information for outside experts to make an informed evaluation of the innovation in the next phase.